mnot/I-D/for-the-users/draft.md

 necessary to provide networking (and despite this, there are mechanisms like XXXX to mitigate this effect, for those users who desire it).

-In contrast, proposals like those to allow middleboxes to inspect encrypted traffic for purposes such as data loss prevention or virus scanning fail to meet this requirement, because there are alternative mechanisms available (such as endpoint-based solutions).
+In contrast, proposed standards to allow middleboxes to inspect encrypted traffic for purposes such as data loss prevention or virus scanning fail to meet this requirement, because there are alternative mechanisms available (such as endpoint-based solutions).
 The convenience gained by the employers who deploy such devices is not a reasonable exchange for the reduction in overall